Noon Centre

 About us

-Since its inception in 2012, the Centre has pursued the strategic goal of supporting and developing students from diverse backgrounds beyond their traditional degree programmes so that they are better prepared for workplace challenges.
-Our vision is to provide a robust forum for engagement, support and research in the interdisciplinary area of workplace diversity.
+Since 2012, the Centre has worked to prepare students from diverse backgrounds for the challenges of the workplace.
+Our goal is to support and develop students beyond their traditional degree programs.
+Our vision is to be a strong platform for engagement, support, and research in the interdisciplinary field of workplace diversity.

 Key objectives:

 - To develop, test and promote practical support toolkits to enhance widening participation in the labour market.
-The Centre will also help new graduates to overcome the growing incidence of low access to the high-end labour market with an appropriate skills-support programme.
+The Centre will also provide a skills-support programme to help recent graduates access high-end jobs, overcoming the growing challenge of limited entry into these roles.

-- To create strong industry links to ensure that students, through structured contact with business, are equipped with adequate work-ready skills to enter highly competitive job markets or become sufficiently motivated (and supported) to pursue their own entrepreneurial niches as successful start-ups.
+- To create strong industry links with businesses to ensure students are equipped with the skills they need to succeed.
+Through structured contact with industry, students will be prepared to enter competitive job markets or be motivated and supported to launch their own successful start-ups.

-- To provide critical resource support to reduce the adverse impact of ethnicity or gender on labour market opportunities, thus bringing down the barriers to high-quality jobs often encountered by graduates from the traditionally disadvantaged groups.
+- To provide critical resource support to reduce the negative impact of ethnicity or gender on job prospects.
+Our goal is to break down the barriers that prevent graduates from traditionally disadvantaged groups from securing high-quality jobs.

 Our Team